-It was agreed that a Cross Utility BAG be established, for an initial period to 1 September 2011, to discuss issues that affect all three utility areas and provide advice to the board and executive.
-The Cross Utility BAG comprises the following membership: Etain Doyle (Chairperson), Clive Elphick, Christopher Le Fevre, Jim Oatridge and Richard Rodgers (from 1 January 2011).
+The Energy BAG comprised the following non-executive directors during 2011-12: Chris Le Fevre (Chairman - until 30 September 2011), Philip Johnson (Chairman from 1 October 2011), Alan Rainey and Bill Cargo.
+It was agreed that a Cross Utility BAG be established, for an initial period to 30 September 2011, to discuss issues that affect all three utility areas and provide advice to the board and executive.
+The Cross Utility BAG comprised the following members during 2011-12: Etain Doyle (Chairperson), Clive Elphick, Chris Le Fevre, Jim Oatridge and Richard Rodgers.